Criminology Level 3 Diploma

-This is an Extended Certificate equivalent to one A level.
+This course is equivalent to one A level.

 You will develop an understanding of the theoretical explanations of why people commit crime.
 You will learn about the sociological, psychological and biological theories of crime and be able to use these explanations to analyse criminal situations.
 You will also gain an understanding of the criminal justice system.
 The way society defines crime and deviance is also explored during the course in conjunction with ways of finding out about crimes, including crimes that tend to be under-reported.
 In addition, you will also examine the reporting of crime in the media to see the impact this has on public perceptions of crime.

 You will understand how crime reporting affects the public perception of criminality.
 You will then go on to realise how campaigns are used to elicit change and then plan a campaign for change relating to crime.